 GeneCards Summary for NCOA1 Gene

 NCOA1 (Nuclear Receptor Coactivator 1) is a Protein Coding gene.
-Diseases associated with NCOA1 include rhabdomyosarcoma.
-Among its related pathways are Developmental Biology and Apoptotic Pathways in Synovial Fibroblasts.
+Diseases associated with NCOA1 include rhabdomyosarcoma and malignant triton tumor.
+Among its related pathways are Gene Expression and Metabolism.
 GO annotations related to this gene include chromatin binding and transcription factor binding.
 An important paralog of this gene is NCOA2.

 UniProtKB/Swiss-Prot for NCOA1 Gene